 We have a strategic disagreement with OSE’s Board of Directors.

-This strategy would be very risky because it would force OSE to raise €500 million over several years, with an immediate need for €60–80 million.
+This strategy would be highly risky, as it would force OSE to raise €500 million over several years and, immediately, €60 to €80 million for a Phase 2b study.

 As OSE’s founding shareholders, we do not support this strategy.